lucaKnobloch/FakeNewsOfTheDay/README.md

     The 6. container is pulled from kibana:7.1.0 from the docker hub.
 It is used for development purposes and simplifies to get insight over the data in elastic search.

+A second branch called "providedData" provides addional crawled data, which can be fed in elastic search.

 An example picture of the working front-end

 ![Overview](./docs/pictures/Overview.png)